jfxueX/Debugging/gdb/books/debugging-with-gdb/11-debugging-optimized-code.md

 easier to follow the progress of your program during debugging.
 But, there are many cases where you may need to debug an optimized version.

-When you debug a program compiled with ‘-g -O’, remember that the optimizer has rearranged your code; the debugger shows you what is really there.
+When you debug a program compiled with `-g -O`, remember that the optimizer has rearranged your code; the debugger shows you what is really there.
 Do not be too surprised when the execution path does not exactly match your source file!
 An extreme example: if you define a variable, but never use it, GDB never sees that variable—because the compiler optimizes it out of existence.

-Some things do not work as well with ‘-g -O’ as with just ‘-g’, particularly on machines with instruction scheduling.
-If in doubt, recompile with ‘-g’ alone, and if this fixes the problem, please report it to us as a bug (including a test case!).
+Some things do not work as well with `-g -O` as with just `-g`, particularly on machines with instruction scheduling.
+If in doubt, recompile with `-g` alone, and if this fixes the problem, please report it to us as a bug (including a test case!).
 See [Variables](Variables.html#Variables), for more information about debugging optimized code.